MicrosoftDocs/azure-stack-docs/azure-stack/hci/manage/azure-site-recovery.md

 Here are the main steps that occur when using Site Recovery with an Azure Local:

-1. Start with a registered Azure Local system on which you enable Azure Site Recovery.
+1. Start with a registered Azure Local on which you enable Azure Site Recovery.
 1. Make sure that you meet the [prerequisites](#prerequisites-and-planning) before you begin.
 1. Create the following resources in your Azure Local resource portal:
     1. Recovery services vault